arslivinski/eslint-config/README.md

 ## React

 This configuration also provides a set of rules for React projects.
-To use you have to install the required plugin
+To use you have to install the required plugins

 ```sh
 npm install -D eslint-plugin-react eslint-plugin-react-hooks